BashhScriptKid/Git-env/README.md

 - Cross-platform (Linux, macOS, Windows WSL)

 > [!WARNING]
-> This script is mainly tested on Linux.
+> Igitari is primarily tested on Linux.
-> If you see any discrepancies when using it on other platforms, please report in the issues tab.
+> Behavior on other platforms may vary—please report issues if you encounter discrepancies.

 ## Installation